brikis98/yevgeniy-brikman-homepage/_posts/2018-02-14-how-we-built-a-distributed-self-funded-family-friendly-profitable-startup.md

 We started Gruntwork in 2016 with two goals: (1) make it 10x easier to understand, build, and deploy software and (2) build a company where we can work on interesting projects, with interesting people, while leading interesting lives.
-This blog post is primarily going to focus on how we’re trying to accomplish #2.
+This blog post is primarily going to focus on how we're trying to accomplish #2.

 Read on to learn how we built a startup that is distributed, self-funded, family-friendly, and profitable: